 Who creates the daily report?

 Want to create cleaner, more accurate daily reports?
 With Raken’s construction daily report software, you can create your first daily report example for your team in minutes.
-Raken also has digital tools for checklists, toolbox talks, time cards, and production tracking.
+Raken also has digital tools for construction checklists, toolbox talks, time cards, project management, and production tracking.